Skip to content

 REORGANIZE INSTEAD OF RELABEL

-During transitions, all too often, existing practices are relabeled to conform to the new desired target framework without actually changing procedures or processes.
-But, if you keep doing what you did, you will keep getting what you got.
+During transitions, existing practices are often relabeled to conform to the new desired target framework without actually changing procedures or processes.
+But if you keep doing what you did, you will get what you got.
 A new name isn't going to change anything!

 The same applies to relabeling the existing organization; it will not automatically create more flow and speed!
 Instead, spend time understanding SAFe terminology, why it's there, its function, and the words' relationship to each other.
-From this understanding, build up the organization with the appropriate governance.
+From this understanding, the organization can be built with appropriate governance.
+Relevant training is available in SAFe for every kind of stakeholder.

-One of Lean and Agile's fundamental principles is continuous improvement, also promoted by SAFe.
+One of Lean and Agile's fundamental principles is continuous improvement, which SAFe promotes.
 SAFe even applies it to itself: it is being improved systematically.
 Initially, your SAFe set-up will focus on value delivery and the ability to improve future delivery.
 When the time comes to improve, don't be afraid to change the details of SAFe or choose different elements of SAFe that better suit your teams.
 SAFe is the means, and valuable results are the goal!

 REMAIN FOCUSED IN TIMES OF CHANGE

 Remaining focused in times of change is challenging.
-It's easy to start working on requests to keep customers or stakeholders satisfied, but what effect will this have on other requests, and with so many tasks, will any project be finished soon?
-An easy way to counteract this effect and enforce focus is by limiting the number of 'active' Epics.
+It's easy to start working on requests to satisfy customers or stakeholders, but what effect will this have on other requests?
+With so many tasks, will any project be finished soon?
+An easy way to counteract this effect and enforce focus is limiting the number of 'active' Epics.
 Apply a WIP limit (Work-in-Progress limit) and only start a new Epic when another is finished.
-Counterintuitively, this will deliver more complete Epics in a shorter amount of time than working on them simultaneously.
+Counterintuitively, this will deliver more complete Epics faster than working on them simultaneously.

 Get SAFe Certified?